ldn-softdev/jtc/User Guide.md

 ## Processing input JSONs

 ### Parse ill-formed JSONs with clashing labels
-_JSON objects_ by definition cannot have multiple clashing labels, otherwise it would render addressing by label impossible.
+[ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) is relaxed w.r.t. the uniqueness of labels:
+> _The JSON syntax does not impose any restrictions on the strings used as names, does not require that name strings be unique_ ...

+Whie JSON [RFC 7158](https://tools.ietf.org/html/rfc7158) is strict on the label uniqueness:
+> _...
+The names within an object SHOULD be unique._

-`jtc` in such case by default parses and retains the first label only:
+`jtc` follows the RFC (and so considers JSONs with clashing labels to be ill-formed), because logically, labels must provide an addressing mechanism within objects and non-unique (clashing) labels break the addressing.
+In case if the source JSON holds duplicate labels, by default `jtc` parses and retains the first label only:
 ```bash
 bash $ cat ill.json
 {